 LeClair: After graduation I am transferring into the four-year Animal Science program to continue my education here at UNH.

 LeClair: Honestly I have to give a big shout out to my advisor, Professor Drew Conroy.
 He has been a huge help in preparing me to achieve my goals.
 He is there any time that I need help me with anything, academic or otherwise.
 He’s been very involved in helping me figure out how to get my bachelor’s degree following my associate’s degree.
-His help has made it possible for me to finish in four years with two degrees.
+His help and support has made it possible for me to finish in four years with two degrees.